Peter-Mac/ansible-linode-dev-server/README.md

 # Ansible Dev Server Setup

-This project helps set up a single devleopment server on Linode.
+This project helps set up one or more develeopment servers on Linode.
 ## Background
 I use a long term Linode server as a test and learn palyground.
 I find it useful to have a non mission-critical server to which I can test out various tools and services on.
 Unfortunately, over time this box by its very nature is prone to tech drift as I look back at my command history, I can see the times where I've installed lots of experimental libraries, repositories and other software versions.
 The idea with this project is to create the ability at any time to go back to basics, nuke the box and start playing all over again.

 ## The Setup
 The setup consists of three parts
-- Manual creation of ssh keys using ssh-keygen and configuring variables accordingly (ssk_key_name and ssh_key_dir).
+- Manual creation of ssh keys using ssh-keygen and configuring variables accordingly (ssh_key_name and ssh_key_dir).
 - Provisioning the server(s) (provision.yml)
 - Configuring the server(s) (setup.yml)
 There is a bit of manual tweaking involved (for the moment) which is creating a pub/private key.
 I tried this with the builtin ansible tasks, but kept failing with an invalid key.